zowe/docs-site/docs/user-guide/ze-install.md

 1. Address [the software requirements](#software-requirements).
 2. Open VSCode, and navigate to the **Extensions** tab on the left-hand side of the UI.
 3. Type **Zowe Explorer** in the search field.

+   Zowe Explorer appears in the list of extensions in the left-hand panel.

 4. Click the green **Install** button to install the extension.
 5. Restart VSCode.